 - Training books sent ahead of the course

-- Cleaning fee for an easy walk-away experience
+- Cleaning fee for an easy walk-away experience if chosen

 - Insurance coverage for the training vessels